dagraham/plm-dgraham/README.md

         ~/plm % plm -e

 Again you will be prompted to choose the relevant project with tab completion available.
-This begins a loop in which you can choose a player using tab completion and then enter the player's response.
-This process continues until you enter a 'q' to end the loop and, if changes have been made, you are asked whether or not you would like to save them.
+This begins a loop in which you can choose a player using tab completion and then enter the player's response to the "cannot play dates" query.
+The response for a player can be 'all', 'none', 'nr' (no response) or a comma separated list of dates using the month/day format.
+Asterisks can be appended to dates in which the player wants to be listed as a sub, e.g., '10/4, 10/18*, 10/25' for cannot play on 10/4 or 10/25 but might be able to subsitute on 10/18.
+This process continues until you enter a 'q' to end the loop and, if changes have been made, indicate whether or not you would like to save them.

 ### 4. Process responses to create the schedule